matthew-eiley/SINT/README.md

-# SINT — Simple and Intuitive Notation for Technical Writing
+# SINT:<br/>Simple and Intuitive Notation for Technical Writing

 SINT is a custom markup language and interpreter that compiles user-friendly syntax into clean LaTeX.
 It was born from frustration with LaTeX’s clunky syntax—especially when writing long-form technical documents.